 Each night, my twins and I cuddle up in my bed and open up our read-aloud story Bible.
-It’s one of our favorites times of the day.
+It’s one of our favorite times of the day.
 When we have to miss it, there is always much sadness!
-You should see the puppydog eyes.
+You should see the puppy-dog eyes.

 The older our kids get, the more we can dig in and really study and apply the scriptures.
 But early childhood is a great time to begin the process by teaching our children the great stories in the Bible and showing them how each story points to Jesus and how we have all fallen short of God’s standards.
 The stories in the Bible all demonstrate humanities need for a savior.

 This topic recently came up in our parenting community when one of the parents of a toddler asked for Bible story themed books appropriate for a toddler—something other than Noah’s ark, if you please!
 If you peruse the book store shelves, to be sure, you’ll find a lot of Noah’s ark.
 Of course, the littles love the animals, but there are many great stories that we can talk to our toddlers about.

 That conversation in our community spurred me on to write this post, as I thought about the resources we’ve used with our own children over the years.

 We’ve personally used each of the following resources.
 I’ve put them in order of the books we begin with our littlest kiddos usually starting around 1 year old and progressing as they get older.
 As attention spans grow, so can the length and depth of the stories we read and discuss.

 This Bible board book is perfect for the littlest of learners.
 The rhyming stories are very short—perfect for 1-2 year olds!
 You’ll also find plenty of engaging, colorful pictures to talk about and a short prayer to accompany each story.